lokalise/i18n-ally/README.md

 Although there are some limitations:

 ### No editting / translating
-Since javascript can be very complex and there is not a proper way the let machine decide where to update the changes.
-We disabled all the writing features on `.js` locales and there is no plan to support them in the future.
+Since javascript/typescript can be very complex and there is not a proper way the let machine decide where to update the changes.
+We disabled all the writing features on `.js`/`.ts` locales and there is no plan to support them in the future.

-### No reload on file changes 🐞
-This is a bug cause by `esm`'s cache.
-It will be fixed in the future release.

 ## 📅 TODOs